Timtech4u/octal-application/production/README.md

             |-   /meta_venv          # python virtual environment
             |-   /local_dbs          # SQLite database storage

-1. Update `ALLOWED_HOSTS` in `/srv/octal/octal-application/server/settings.py`

-1. nginx should start on boot, but you can control it with the following (as root):
+* `nginx` should start on boot, but you can control it with the following (as root):

         service nginx restart

-1. supervisor manages the Gunicorn WSGI server.
+* `supervisor` manages the Gunicorn WSGI server.
 You should restart it after any modification to OCTAL's non-static (e.g., Python, Django settings) files.
 As root, run:

         supervisorctl restart octal

-If you make any modifications to the static files (HTML, JavaScript, etc), you need to rebuild the compressed static directory.
+* If you make any modifications to the static files (HTML, JavaScript, etc), you need to rebuild the compressed static directory.
 First log in as `octal` and activate the virtual environment (see Step 1) then:

         make build_production
         exit